France-ioi/algorea-devdoc/design/access-rights/groups.md

 ### Limits to management permission propagation

-As a coroloraly of the other rules, if the manager has a permission which requires approval while a subgroup does not have this requirement, this permission does not apply for the manager on this subgroup.
+As a corollary of the other rules, if the manager has a permission which requires approval while a subgroup does not have this requirement, this permission does not apply for the manager on this subgroup.